Bezvodno

 Bezvodno (Безводно) is a village in Chernoochene Municipality, in Kardzhali Province, in southern-central Bulgaria.
-It is located 179.771 km southeast of Sofia.
+It is located 179.771 km southeast of the capital Sofia.
 It covers an area of 47.474 square kilometres and as of 2007 it had a population of 134 people.
+The village lies in the eastern Rhodope Mountains on the river Borovitsa.

+Landmarks

+The Kardzhali Dam is situated around 30 km from the village.
+It is one of the largest dams in the country and is used for various activities, including water sports, and fishing, especially during the summer months.

+Approximately 57 km from Bezvodno, the Perperikon complex is another significant site.
+This ancient site is believed to have served as a Thracian temple dedicated to Dionysus and is listed among Bulgaria's top 100 tourist locations.